SpiderInk/frogteam/README.md

 - If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

 ## Tasks
+- New Approach
+    - Give each User input a unique id
+    - Track responses to a unique id
+    - Make a new tool and allow the LLM to query history

 - **IMPORTANT** Need to start including conversation/history for instance sending in the lead-architect's original instructions
     - When @directed send that member's original ask
     - When Project send in all the original assignments the lead-architect assigned

 - make standard commands to start a project and save the project file as a state file for the User Prompt
     - **Make Sure Project/Directed Instructions are in the History with a clear way to collect**

 - BUG: sometimes toolCall definitions or results are bad and the process errors out
     - maybe just try catch and report/log/add history what happened?